Charitable Giving, Simplified

 Most importantly, document everything in writing.
 Keep receipts and agreements.
 Make sure your records are updated, especially in your estate planning documents.
 Be prepared to respond to any inquiries the IRS or your state taxing authorities may have about your donations.

 And, as mentioned previously, discuss your donations with your financial planner, tax professional and, if necessary, your estate planning attorney to maximize the benefits of your charity to the organizations and yourself.

-If you’d like to learn more about charitable giving, please join our Lunch & Learn tomorrow, May 21st, at 2 pm ET.
+If you’d like to learn more about charitable giving, check out the recording of our Lunch & Learn on the topic.